TimConnelly/cooking/breakfast/quiche.md

 The key to this recipe is the ricotta.
 It gives a reliably fluffy texture.

+This is typically better the next day.
+To reheat, cut slices and place in frying pan and cover on medium heat.

 ## Ingredients
 ### Basics
 1. Pie crust